jchi2241/RMA_tool/README.md

 #Replacement Merchandise Authorization Tool

-This tool is to help decrease the pain point of processing a replacement merchandise authorization for a customer service representative at iSmartAlarm.
-This tool is meant to increase employee happiness and maintain customer satisfaction.
+This tool helps reduce the pain of processing a replacement merchandise authorization for a customer service representative at iSmartAlarm.
+This tool's goal is to increase employee happiness and maintain customer satisfaction.

 #####The existing 6-step process: